area9innovation/flow9/tools/gringo/readme.md

 		|> int;
 	e

-is a short-hand syntax for this grammar:
+which is a short-hand syntax for this grammar:

 	e = e1 ("+" e) | e1;
 	e1 = e2 ("*" e1) | e2;